uvaai/ml1/40 week4/40 AlphaGo/content.md

 ## Creative AI

-First, lets try and link this complex algorithm back to the linear regression algorithm we discussed this week, where we learn to predict a y-value based on some x-value, given a set of training examples.
+First, let's try and link this complex algorithm back to the linear regression algorithm we discussed this week, where we learn to predict a y-value based on some x-value, given a set of training examples.
 This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely